Cleverscript/GeoIP-blocker/README.md

 2. Add execution rights to the script
 $ chmod +x /usr/bin/geoipblocker.sh

-Test the script with default settings
+3.Test the script with default settings
 $ sudo /usr/bin/geoipblocker.sh

-Сonfigure the script
+4. Сonfigure the script
 Change the paths to create the configuration file, depending on your system Default custom config path NGINX => /etc/nginx/conf.d/ If your use VMBitrix, then custom config path NGINX => /etc/nginx/bx/settings/